 The TDI is an estimate of the amount of a substance in air, food, or drinking water that can be taken daily over a lifetime without significant health risks.
 These substances can be present as a result of the manufacturing process or they can arise from natural or environmental sources.

-provide a margin of safety for allowable human exposure, derived from measurements with regard to the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.
+Uncertainty factor provides a margin of safety for allowable human exposure, derived from measurements regarding the reaction of the most sensitive animal species in order to estimate an NOAEL or a LOAEL for humans.

-lowest level of a chemical stressor evaluated in a toxicity test that shows harmful effects on a plant or animal.
+Lowest observed adverse effect Level is the lowest level of a chemical stressor evaluated in a toxicity test which shows harmful effects on a plant or animal.
 While LOAELs and LOAECs are similar, they are not interchangeable.
-A LOAEL refers to a dose of chemical that is ingested.
+A LOAEL refers to a dose of a chemical that is ingested.